Billaferd/QuantumNexus/Card Creation Guidelines.md

 Domain Points represent how advanced a card is in a particular domain.
 Cards must allocate at least 1 point to any domain mentioned in their attributes, abilities, name, or description.

+### CP Assignment

+When creating cards for Quantum Nexus, it's crucial to consider the allocation of Domain Points and how they affect the CP (Command Points) assignment.
+Domain Points represent the card's proficiency in different domains, and they directly impact the CP cost of the card.

+1. Allocate Domain Points: Determine how many to allocate to each domain: Technology, Magic, Psionics, and Divinity.
+These points reflect the card's thematic and mechanical qualities.
+Keep in mind that each domain point contributes to the CP cost.

+2. Determine CP Contribution: Understand that each Domain Point allocated to a card adds to its CP cost.
+The specific CP contribution for each Domain Point can vary but typically falls within the range of 2 to 5 CP.
+This contribution reflects the card's specialization in a particular domain.
+For example if a card has 2 domain points it would have somewhere between 4 and 10 CP.

+3. The actual point value would be up to the designer, but should fall within the values that are calculated in the step above.

 ## Disciplines

 Each domain has several associated disciplines, allowing for diverse card abilities.
 For each point assigned to a domain, select a relevant discipline within that domain.
 The total points assigned to chosen disciplines in a domain should not exceed those allocated to that domain.
+Each domain with a point must have one discipline selected.

 ### Technology Domain